 With a treadmill you can even simulate a race and it's hills.
 A treadmill can help you determine your race pace which will help you achieve a goal time you may have.
 You wouldn't use race pace much on a treadmill but it all helps you prepare for the race distance.
-Here we give you a guide to training for some different distances using a treadmill:
+Here I give you a guide to training for some different distances using a treadmill:

 Simulating race conditions on a treadmill